shimspedy/sengov/content/states/new-york/samra-brouk/_index.md

 email : https://www.nysenate.gov/senators/samra-g-brouk/
 twitter: senatorbrouk
 ---
-Samra Brouk is an American politician from the state of New York.
-Born on May 20, 1986, she is a member of the Democratic Party and has been representing the 55th district of the New York State Senate since January 2021.
-The 55th district is based in Rochester and its eastern suburbs.

-Brouk is the daughter of Ethiopian immigrants and was born and raised in Rochester and nearby Pittsford.
-After completing her early education, she went on to earn her B.A. in Psychology at Williams College.

-Following her graduation, Brouk's dedication to public service led her to join the United States Peace Corps.
-She worked as a health educator in rural Guatemala, contributing significantly to the community there.

-Before her election to the Senate, Brouk spent a decade building educational, environmental, and senior services initiatives in her own community and across New York State.
-She worked for organizations that protect the environment, help seniors age in place, and address education inequities.

-In November 2019, Brouk launched her campaign for the 55th district of the New York State Senate, running against the then-incumbent Republican Rich Funke.
-However, Funke chose to retire rather than seek a fourth term.
-Brouk faced no opposition in the Democratic primary and won the general election over Republican Christopher Missick, flipping the seat.

-As a senator, Brouk serves as the Chair of the Senate Mental Health Committee and is a member of several other committees including the Aging Committee, the Alcoholism and Substance Abuse Committee, the Education Committee, the Elections Committee, the Health Committee, and the Women's Issues Committee.
+Senator Samra G. Brouk has the privilege of representing the residents of New York's 55th District, which includes portions of Monroe County, including: East and West Irondequoit, Webster, Penfield, Perinton, Fairport, Pittsford, East Rochester & the eastern portion of the City of Rochester.

-She is working to revolutionize New York State�s mental health and substance abuse crisis response so that those in need receive compassionate, therapeutic care.
+Senator Brouk serves as Chair of the Senate Mental Health Committee and is working to revolutionize New York State’s mental health and substance abuse crisis response so that those in need receive compassionate, therapeutic care.
 In her first term, the Senator passed legislation to create a 9-8-8 substance abuse and mental health crisis lifeline, improve maternal mental health screenings, and maintain diagnostic authority for thousands of mental health practitioners.

-Brouk lives in Rochester with her husband, Brian.
-She continues to be a strong and active Upstate voice in Albany, fighting for the rights and welfare of her constituents.
+She has also passed Budgets that invest in our mental health workforce, delivering the first COLAs (Cost of Living Adjustment) in over a decade.

+Senator Brouk is focused on supporting our families.
+She is working to improve the racially disparate maternal health outcomes in our community and state, and sponsors legislation to make it easier to access the emotional, physical and informational support provided by birth doulas.
+The Senator has also delivered the largest aid increase ever to our schools, securing over a billion dollars of school aid for SD-55.
+She is helping hardworking families get ahead: fighting proposed energy rate hikes; making state government more transparent, accessible and accountable; and ensuring that our communities have the resources to safely sustain and enrich our families from before birth to old age.

+Senator Brouk was born and raised in the City of Rochester and surrounding suburbs before earning her B.A. in Psychology at Williams College.
+Before her election to the Senate, Senator Brouk’s dedication to public service led her to join the United States Peace Corps, working as a health educator in rural Guatemala.
+And as a leader in non-profit community development, she spent a decade building educational, environmental, and senior services initiatives in her own community and across New York State.